 Different Types of Business Entities

-After deciding to start his own business, the entrepreneur must choose the type of business entity for it.
-The business entity as for example self-employment or limited company is a legal structure of your commercial organisation.
-It is a set of legal rules, procedures and regulations to formally arrange the relations between your business and various authorities, including HM Revenue & Customs (HMRC).
+Once you have decided to start your own business, you must choose the type of business entity for it.
+A business entity, for example a private limited company by shares or limited liability partnership, is a legal structure of your commercial organisation.
+It is a complex set of legal rules, procedures and regulations created in order to formally arrange the relations between the business and various authorities, including Companies House, HMRC etc.

-The legal structure of your business has a profound effect on:
+It is vital to understand that the legal structure of your business has an effect on:

 - Your financial liability if the business become bankrupt;